benfenorg/bfc/crates/sui-framework/docs/sui_system/staking_pool.md

 ## Function `withdraw_from_principal`

-Withdraw the principal SUI stored in the StakedSui object, and calculate the corresponding amount of pool Withdraw the principal SUI stored in theStakedBfc object, and calculate the corresponding amount of pool tokens using exchange rate at staking epoch.
+Withdraw the principal SUI stored in the StakedSui object, and calculate the corresponding amount of pool tokens using exchange rate at staking epoch.
 Returns values are amount of pool tokens withdrawn and withdrawn principal portion of SUI.